yaleman/pyaussiebb/README.md

 For more, check out the module.

-# Example tests I've seen
+# Example service tests I've seen

 All the "endpoints" should be tacked onto `aussiebb.BASEURL['api']`.